mmarcon/mdbw19-compass-for-developers/README.md

 After checking out the repository, run `npm install` to install the dependencies.
 Then go to [Darksky](https://darksky.net), create an account if you don't have one and [get your secret key](https://darksky.net/dev/account).

-Copy `config.example.json` to `config.json` and add your secret key in there.
+Copy `config.example.js` to `config.js` and add your secret key and environment configuration in there.
+You don't need to touch `mongo.localhost` and `mongo.docker` but if you want to connect to [Atlas](https://www.mongodb.com/cloud/atlas) (see below) you will need to add the Atlas [connection string](https://docs.mongodb.com/manual/reference/connection-string/) to `mongo.atlas`.

 #### Run on localhost